BZemba87/true-crime-story-time/README.md

 ## General User Goals - Tests ##
 As a user, upon landing on the website, I want to know immediately what it is about
-- Users entering the website will immediately know the topic and theme of the site from the title As a user, I want to be able to browse a selection of true crime blog posts and choose which one I want to read
+- Users entering the website will immediately know the topic and theme of the site from the title and images As a user, I want to be able to browse a selection of true crime blog posts and choose which one I want to read
 - All users have access to all blog posts whether they have an account or not As a user, I want to be able to click on a post to access the whole blog post